cdli-gh/blog/_blog/gsoc20/journals/index.md

 ## GSoC Final Report and Summary.

 ### What Was Done
-All the essential and additional objectives of the project were completed which includes,
+During these three months I have completed all the essential and additional objectives of the project which includes
 | \#  | Objectives         | Pull Requests |    Status                                                      |
 | --- | ------------------ | -------- | ------------------------------------------------------------------------------- |
 |1|CRUD operations for the article upload|<a href='https://gitlab.com/cdli/framework/-/merge_requests/55'>!55</a>, <a href='https://gitlab.com/cdli/framework/-/merge_requests/139'>!139</a>|Merged|